KalkulierbaR/kalkulierbar/backend/docs/NonClausalTableaux.md

 # Non Clausal Tableaux

-The Non-clausal Tableaux is like a First Order Tableaux but without the clausal view.
+The Non-clausal Tableaux is like a First Order Tableaux but without the clausal aspect.

 ## Input Format Specification